hyperledger-labs/splice/OPEN_SOURCE.md

 to maintain both DA's open source repo as well as Splice, until active development moves over to Splice.
 Moreover, our contributions need to be on DA's public repo *before* being pushed to Splice.
+- All source files include a copyright header.
+The git pre-commit hook should add them automatically if missing.
+To trigger that manually, run `sbt headerCreate`.

 ## Process